The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 • history of diabetes and smoking

-• therapy (antithrombotics, statins, antihypertensives)
+• therapy (antithrombotics, lipid-lowering drugs, antihypertensives)

 II.
 Target organs subclinical damage